 “So many!
-Big one was my first business trips shortly after having my son, in 2001, breast pump discretely tucked into the black “pleather” briefcase looking bag and going through airport security with the male co-workers I was travelling with when security flagged my black bag as a risk and had to call supervisors and managers from across the airport for escalated review.
-My co-workers, ever the gentlemen, and unsure what was happening, waited with me despite my pleas that they head on to the gate.
-After about 20 minutes the security manager brought the bag back to me with nozzles and tubes all hanging out and thanked me for my patience, said it was a good training exercise for her team because they had not come across a breathing machine before!
-I said “no problem” grabbed the bag and set off for the gate, hoping my co-workers would roll with it and not ask questions.
-They didn’t say a word and, I suppose, to this day may wonder how I am coping with my, ahem, breathing condition 😂”
+Big one was my first business trip shortly after having my son in 2001, breast pump discretely tucked into the black 'pleather' briefcase-looking bag and going through airport security with the male coworkers I was traveling with, when security flagged my black bag as a risk and had to call supervisors and managers from across the airport for escalated review.
+My coworkers, ever the gentlemen and unsure what was happening, waited with me despite my pleas that they head on to the gate.
+After about 20 minutes, the security manager brought the bag back to me with nozzles and tubes all hanging out and thanked me for my patience - said it was a good training exercise for her team because they had not come across a breathing machine before!
+I said 'no problem,' grabbed the bag and set off for the gate, hoping my coworkers would roll with it and not ask questions.
+They didn’t say a word and, I suppose, to this day may wonder how I am coping with my, ahem, breathing condition. 😂”

-“Your purpose is always going to be right where you are and when it is time for you to do something else you will know, if you don’t know, its not yet time.
+“Your purpose is always going to be right where you are, and when it's time for you to do something else you will know - if you don’t know, it's not yet time.

-No matter your faith, or beliefs about faith, or your life circumstances, I hope you will, at some level, be able to look at your life and see blessings, favour, gifts, miracles or opportunities that you didn’t earn but received simply for being you, and in that, you can see that you are worthy just exactly as you are.
+No matter your faith or beliefs about faith or your life circumstances, I hope you will, at some level, be able to look at your life and see blessings, favor, gifts, miracles or opportunities that you didn’t earn but received simply for being you, and in that, you can see that you are worthy just exactly as you are.
 This has been hugely soothing to me at many points in my life.”